UQ-RCC/hpc-docs/Bunya-User-Guide.md

 `#SBATCH --ntasks-per-node=[number]` - This is 1 for single thread jobs and multi thread jobs.
 This is 96 (or less if single node) for MPI jobs.<br>
 `#SBATCH --ntasks=[number]` - total number of tasks of the job.
 Relevant to MPI jobs (it is usually 1 for non-MPI jobs) and should be set to the total number of threads for the job (what you woudl use with the -np or -n option for mpirun).
 This should be used instead of requesting number of nodes and tasks per node to enable faster scheduleing of MPI jobs.<br>
 `#SBATCH --cpus-per-task=[number]` - This is 1 for single thread jobs, number of threads for multi thread jobs. `--cpus-per-task` can be undertstood as `OMP_NUM_THREADS`.
 This is 1 for MPI jobs.<br>
 `#SBATCH --mem=[number M|G|T]` - RAM per job given in megabytes (M), gigabytes (G), or terabytes (T).
-The full memory of 2TB or 4TB is not available to jobs, therefore jobs asking for 2TB or 4TB will NOT run.
+The full memory of 2TB or 4TB is not available to jobs, therefore jobs asking for 2TB or 4TB (2000G or 4000G) will NOT run.
 Ask for `2000000M` to get the maximum memory on a standard node.
-Ask for `4000000M` to get the maximum memory on a high memory node.<br>
+Ask for `4000000M` to get the maximum memory on a high memory node.
+See note below why.<br>
 `#SBATCH --mem-per-cpu=[number M|G|T]` - alternative to the request above, only relevant to MPI jobs.<br>
 `#SBATCH --gres=gpu:[type]:[number]` - to request the use of GPU on a GPU node.
 On the `gpu` partition and `aibn_omara` partition there are 2 per node and on the `ai` partition there are 3 per node.
 Please see the example scripts below for the available types of GPUs<br>
 `#SBATCH --time=[hours:minutes:seconds]` - time the job needs to complete.
 Partition limits: `general` = 336 hours (2 weeks), `debug` = 1 hour, `ai,gpu,aibn_omara` = 168 hours (1 week).<br>